-For the three months ended September 30, 2023, we reported a loss of \$2,962 and a negative cash flow from operations of \$1,317.
-We had an accumulated deficit of \$154,512 and had cash and cash equivalents of \$216 as of September 30, 2023.
+For the six months ended December 31, 2023, we reported a loss of \$3,985 and a negative cash flow from operations of \$3,434.
+We had an accumulated deficit of \$155,537 and had cash and cash equivalents of \$658 as of December 31, 2023.
 We are in the clinical stage and have not generated any revenues to date.
-We do not have the prospect of achieving revenues until such time that our product candidates are commercialized, or partnered, which may not ever occur.
-On August 2, 2022, we entered into the Purchase Agreement under which we received approximately \$1,903 in net proceeds as of September 30, 2023, for the issuance of an aggregate of 262 shares of common stock under the Purchase Agreement.
+We do not have the prospect of achieving revenues until such time that our product candidate is commercialized, or partnered, which may not ever occur.
+On August 2, 2022, we entered into the Purchase Agreement under which we received approximately \$2,008 in net proceeds as of December 31, 2023, for the issuance of an aggregate of 662 shares of common stock under the Purchase Agreement.
 On October 9, 2023, we received stockholder approval to issue 20% or more of our outstanding shares as of the date we entered into the Purchase Agreement with Lincoln Park.
 In addition, on June 28, 2023, we announced that we had been awarded approximately \$2.0 million in grant funding for our REM-001 project.

-On September 19, 2023, we entered into a Sales Agreement (the "Sales Agreement") with A.G.P./Alliance Global Partners (the "Agent") pursuant to which we may offer and sell, from time to time, through the Agent, as sales agent and/or principal, shares of our common stock having an aggregate offering price of up to \$2.85 million (the "ATM Facility").
-Subsequent to September 30, 2023, we raised \$968 in net proceeds from the sale of 1,629 shares of our common stock under our ATM Facility.
+On September 19, 2023, we entered into a Sales Agreement, (the "Sales Agreement") with AGP pursuant to which the Company may offer and sell, from time to time, through AGP, as sales agent and/or principal, shares of common stock having an aggregate offering price of up to \$10.9 million (the "ATM Facility").
+From October 31, 2023, until December 31, 2023, we raised \$2,579 in net proceeds from the sale of 8,013 shares of our common stock under the ATM Facility.
+From January 1, 2024, to February 12, 2024, we raised an additional \$6,108 in net proceeds from the sale of 28,870 shares of our common stock under the ATM Facility.

-Even with the proceeds from the grant funding, the stock purchase financing, and the ATM sales, we will require significant additional funding to maintain its clinical trials, research and development projects, and for general operations.
+Even with the proceeds from the grant funding, the stock purchase financing, and the ATM sales, we will require significant additional funding to maintain our clinical trials, research and development projects, and for general operations.
 These circumstances indicate substantial doubt exists about our ability to continue as a going concern within one year from the date of filing of these condensed consolidated financial statements.

 Consequently, management is pursuing various financing alternatives to fund our operations in the short and long term and so we can continue as a going concern.
-In addition, we will evaluate a wide range of strategic options aimed at potentially maximizing shareholder value.
+In addition, we have initiated a process to explore and review a range of strategic alternatives focused on maximizing shareholder value.
 Management plans to secure the necessary financing through potential additional proceeds from our Purchase Agreement with Lincoln Park, the ATM Facility, grant funding, and the issue of new equity and/or the entering into of strategic partnership arrangements.
 Our ability to raise additional capital is unknown and will depend on future developments, which are highly uncertain and cannot be predicted with confidence.
 We may not be able to raise sufficient additional capital and may tailor our drug candidate development program based on the amount of funding we are able to raise in the future.
 Nevertheless, there is no assurance that these initiatives will be successful.

 The condensed consolidated financial statements do not give effect to any adjustments to the amounts and classification of assets and liabilities that may be necessary should we be unable to continue as a going concern.
 Such adjustments could be material.

 Our future funding requirements will depend on many factors, including but not limited to: